 The truth about travelling solo as a Muslim woman is that very often, despite our conservative lifestyles and religious observance, we have no other option.
-Although solo women travellers are no longer a rarity, it is not often that one finds Muslim women travelling alone, especially for leisure or adventure.
+Although solo femaler travellers are no longer a rarity, it is not often that one finds Muslim women traveling solo, especially for leisure or adventure.

-I was 27 years old when my dad allowed me to travel abroad alone for the first time.
-I moved to the United Kingdom for a year and he only agreed as he had a niece who was living there at the time.
+I was a single woman traveling alone at the ripe old age of 27 years old, when my dad allowed me to travel abroad alone for the first time.
+I obtained a working holiday visa for the United Kingdom and he only agreed because he had a niece who was living there at the time.
 There was nothing scary or unfamiliar about the trip because we had gone to visit her a year earlier and I would be living with her family.

 Thou shalt be judged.
 To your face, but mostly behind your back.
 Everyone and their shadow will have an opinion on your character and your life.
 Actions have consequences whether you are Muslim or not, and we alone are accountable for our actions.
-If you decide to travel solo then be prepared for the fallout.
+If you have opted for solo travelling then be prepared for the fallout.

 - Grow a thick skin, people will think and say what they want about you.
 If they are not your parents their opinion does not count either way, so don’t lose sleep over it.

 - The amazement and wonder from Non-Muslims who have never before met a Muslim in real life, only to encounter an unmarried female travelling solo was unexpected.
 Many have only been exposed to the stereotypes via all media channels and learning that we are erudite and financially independent always seems like a shock.
 All we can do is try to be ambassadors of goodwill and clear up their misconceptions about our faith where we can.

 Fear of the Unknown

 My first time travelling alone in Europe was a long weekend break to Istanbul to satisfy a craving for baklava.
 My travel buddy had departed the country a few months before and I had no option but to embark on my baklava quest alone.